GIRLS LIKE US

 OUR WHY

-Black Girls and other Girls of Color are often subjectively punished and criminalized for their communication styles, their expressions, and the trauma they have experienced.
-It is imperative as policy leaders to advocate for the necessary resources, laws, policies, and practices that create supportive learning environments, where all students have the opportunity to succeed; and where Black Girls –who have for too long been subjected to racist, sexist, and discriminatory practices — have access to a robust array of targeted services and supports able to propel them to a lifetime of success.
+Black Girls and other Girls of Color often face subjective punishment and criminalization for their communication styles, expressions, and the traumas they've experienced.
+As policy leaders, it's crucial to advocate for resources, laws, policies, and practices fostering supportive learning environments.
+This ensures that all students have equal opportunities for success, addressing the historical impact of racist, sexist, and discriminatory practices on Black Girls and providing targeted services and supports for a lifetime of success.

 WAYS TO HELP